-To help counter the itch, why not invest in government securities.
+To help counter the itch, why not park them in government securities.
 They’re generally pretty safe while providing good returns.
 On top of that, your money will be locked away so you won’t have any temptation to grab it and spend it!
 Investing in government securities is considered one of the safest, so you don’t have to worry about your bonus going kaput.
-Landbank on its website said, “while there may be market risks owing to changes in interest rates, government securities are an attractive investment vehicle since the safety of your principal is assured.”

 You can invest for as short as 91 days (or roughly 3 months), or as long as 20 years.
 So you basically stretch your money and earn a decent amount of interest in the process.
 What this will also do is pull your attention away from the fact that you have a lot of cash to use.
 Plus when the funds mature you’ll be getting even more money back!

 Learn a new language or polish up your skills